-1 Class I shares commenced investment operations on February 1, 2017.
-Performance shown prior to February 1, 2017 for the Class I shares reflects the performance of Class A shares.
-Class I shares are not subject to the front-end sales charge or distribution and shareholder service (12b-1) fees applicable to Class A shares, which reduce the performance shown for the Class I shares.
-"Total return" of the index reflects reinvestment of dividends in the index.
+Class I shares commenced investment operations on February 1, 2017.
+Performance shown prior to February 1, 2017 for the Class I shares reflects the performance of Class A shares, excluding the front-end sales charge that is applicable to Class A shares but not applicable to Class I shares.
+Class I shares are also not subject to the distribution and shareholder service (12b-1) fees applicable to Class A shares, which reduce the performance shown for the Class I shares prior to February 1, 2017.

+The "Total Return" of the index reflects reinvestment of dividends in the index.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-After-tax returns shown are not relevant to investors who hold their Fund shares through taxadvantaged arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
+After-tax returns shown are not relevant to investors who hold their Fund shares through tax-advantaged arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
 The after-tax returns are shown only for Class A shares; after-tax returns for Class C and Class I shares will vary.